Qt Test Best Practices

 Your window manager must be configured to position all windows on the display automatically.
 Some windows managers, such as Tab Window Manager (twm), have a mode for manually positioning new windows, and this prevents the test suite from running without user interaction.

-Tab Window Manager is not suitable for running the full suite of Qt autotests, as the
+Note: Tab Window Manager is not suitable for running the full suite of Qt autotests, as the

 tst_gestures autotest causes it to forget its configuration and revert to manual window placement.